-Cheylesmore Community Association was formed in 1948 to run (the only surviving Coventry War Hostel) Cheylesmore Community Centre.
-It became a charity in 1965.
-The organisation was re-formed as a charitable company in 2010.
-In 2012 signed a 50 year lease from Coventry City Council.
-Previously used as an administration and Hostel during World War 2, later Cheylesmore School, and a Church and Sunday school before local schools and Quinton Baptist Church.
+Cheylesmore Community Association was formed in 1948 to manage Cheylesmore Community Centre (the only surviving Coventry War Hostel).
+The organization became a charity in 1965.
+It was re-formed as a charitable company in 2010.
+The city council granted the company a 50-year lease in 2012.
+In addition to being used as an administration and hostel during World War 2, it was used as a school and a church before local schools and Quinton Baptist Church were built.

-After undergoing a big transformation, Cheylesmore Community Centre is now a popular space for recreation, social & education.
-Our community is also the home of Cheylesmore Community Library and is Coventry’s first entirely community-led and volunteer-run library.
-Also situated in the building is our exciting new Coffee Shop C3!
+Having undergone a big transformation, Cheylesmore Community Centre is now a popular space for recreation, socialization, and educational activities.
+In addition to Cheylesmore Community Library, which is entirely volunteer-run in Coventry, our community is also home to the first community-led library in the city.
+We have also opened in 2021 our exciting Coffee Shop C3 within the building!
 With all profits going towards enhancing the centre and community projects, you know that when you buy a coffee here that you are investing in your local community.

-Cheylesmore Community Centre also offers a unique opportunity for artists, event planners and local businesses to create memorable events.
-Offering over 10 versatile spaces alongside free wifi, parking and much more.
-At Cheylesmore Community Centre you’ll be guaranteed attentive service from our dedicated team.
+Additionally, the Cheylesmore Community Centre offers a unique opportunity for artists, event planners, and local businesses to host memorable events.
+We offer over ten versatile spaces along with free Wi-Fi and free parking.
+Our dedicated team at Cheylesmore Community Centre will ensure you receive attentive service.

 Cheylesmore Community Association manages the Cheylesmore Community Centre, whose purpose is to: